Bad Bob Booster Originally built by Robbie Wallace

 In 2010 Analog Man started making this pedal ourselves.
 They have been available with hand stamped

 graphics like our switch boxes until late 2013 when we came up with nice graphics like the original, but in heavy duty epoxy ink instead of a fragile sticker.
+In June of 2017, we made the logo full color, adding red like Robbie's original!

 The Bad Bob pedal is a booster based on the famous and much copied mini-booster "JFET mu-amp" design of Jack Orman (check out his site to learn more).
 This design was also used as the basis for most other boutique boost pedals.